-These are the important factors that have to be kept in mind and have to be checked properly before cultivating.
+These are the essential factors that have to be kept in mind and have to be appropriately checked before cultivating.

 - Minimum altitude – 0 to 500 m